Structural models for policy-making: Coping with parametric uncertainty: Structural models for policy-making

 \subsection{Statistical decision theory}

-\citet{Manski.2021} suggests acknowledging parametric uncertainty by working with confidence sets instead of point estimates.
-A confidence set $\bTheta(\alpha) \subset \bTheta$ covers the true parameters, from an ex-ante point of view, with a predetermined coverage probability of $(1 - \alpha)$.
-More formally,

-From now on, instead of using the estimated parameter values as-if they were true, we analyze policy decisions using the estimated confidence set $\hat{\bTheta}(\alpha)$ as-if it is correct.
-This approach ensures the tractability of our decision-theoretic analysis as the estimated confidence set of the parameters is much smaller than the whole parameter space $\bTheta$ of the model.\\

-We rank the two policies of our example according to alternative statistical decision rules using a confidence set with a 90\% coverage probability.
-All our results potentially depend on the size of the confidence set.
-In practice, policy-makers choose the confidence set's size in line with their underlying preferences - the more protection against unfavorable outcomes is desired, the larger the confidence set.
-We provide a more detailed discussion when presenting our results.\\

-A decision problem is set up as follows: A decision-maker has a set of available actions that result in different consequences depending on the environment's uncertain state \citep{Gilboa.2009,Marinacci.2015}.
-A decision-maker has preferences over actions.
-In our case, the structural model maps alternative policies to the quantities of interest under an uncertain parameterization of the model.
-For simplicity, we postulate a linear utility function $U(y_g)$ describing the policy maker's preferences for the quantity of interest in what follows.\\
+In our setting, a policy-maker relies on a structural model with an uncertain parametrization to map alternative policies to counterfactual predictions.
+In most cases, the preferred policy depends on the model's uncertain true parameters.
+We, therefore, draw on statistical decision theory to organize the decision-making process \citep{Gilboa.2009,Marinacci.2015}.\\

+Returning to our example, we rank the two policies according to alternative statistical decision rules using an uncertainty set derived from a confidence set with a $90\%$ coverage probability.
+In what follows, we postulate a simple linear utility function $U(y_g)$ to describe the policy-maker's preferences.\footnote{We assume that the sampling distribution of the point estimate is normal with a mean of three and a standard deviation of three-fourths.
+We can derive the uncertainty sets directly and simply consider realizations of $\theta\in[1.76, 4.23]$.}\\

-Returning to our example, Figure \ref{Comparing policy predictions} shows the implied sampling distribution of the predictions for the two alternative policies and the corresponding $90\%$ confidence sets $\Theta_{y_g}(0.1)$.
-The model $\M_2$ is linear, while the model $\M_{1}$ is highly nonlinear.
-As a consequence, the spread of the confidence set differs considerably between the two models.
-When evaluated at the point estimate, the quantity of interest is the same under both policies, so a policy-maker is indifferent.
-However, the uncertainty differs considerably between the two, and a policy-maker faces a decision problem under uncertainty.\\
+Figure \ref{Comparing policy predictions} shows the implied sampling distribution of the predictions for the two alternative policies and the corresponding uncertainty sets $\U_{y_g}(0.1)$.
+The mapping $\M_1$ is highly nonlinear, while the mapping $\M_{2}$ is linear.
+When evaluated at the point estimate, the counterfactual is the same under both policies, so a policy-maker is indifferent.
+However, the spread of the uncertainty set differs considerably.\\

 \FloatBarrier

 Decision theory proposes a variety of different rules for reasonable decisions in this setting.
 We explore the following four: (1) as-if optimization, (2) maximin criterion, (3) minimax regret rule, and (4) subjective Bayes.\\